 The sales people say so.

-There’s no argument that improving your clinical skills helps.
+But there’s no evidence that improving your clinical skills helps you make more money.
 The ability to do additional procedures helps.
-But it does not make money in and of itself.
+But those additional procedures do not make money in and of itself.
 That Hollywood adage, “Build it, and they will come,” doesn’t apply to dentistry.